prasad471/AWS-Serverless-APIS-Node-MongoDB/README.md

 # Tutorial

-After installing all the pre reqs and cloning the repo you can do the following to get the project up and running.
+After installing all the Prerequisite and cloning the repo you can do the following to get the project up and running.

 Running the project locally